askui/askui/docs/docs/general/01-Getting Started/getting-started.md

 Open another command prompt and [activate the _ADE_](#activate-the-askui-development-environment-ade) there again.

-Alternatively start the Remote Device Controller in the background to keep using the same command prompt:
+Alternatively start the AskUI Controller in the background to keep using the same command prompt:

 ```shell
 Askui-StartRemoteDeviceController -RunInBackground